Penn State Health Offers Latest Innovations in Benign Prostatic Hyperplasia Treatment

 Connect with John J. Knoedler, MD, on Doximity

-Associate Professor, Division of Urology, Penn State College of Medicine
+Associate Professor, Department of Urology, Penn State College of Medicine

 Fellowship: Urologic Oncology, National Cancer Institute – Bethesda, Md.